 Morikuchi: One reason for this shift in teaching methods is China's rapid economic growth.
 China has achieved in the last decade what took Japan 40 years during its high-growth period.

 Regarding marketing, Japan has a long history where advertising culture was cultivated over time.
-China, however, had very little time for that; its communication culture transformed almost overnight into one centered around social networks.
+China, however, had very little time for that; its communication culture rapidly transformed into one centered around social networks.
 As an advertising company, Dentsu Inc. spent its first decade talking about advertising, but China's growth speed outpaced that, causing a divergence in needs.

 Ikeda: Furthermore, in China, once an education policy is announced, schools must immediately comply and implement it.
 Around 2010, a "curriculum review" began, and in response, classes like active learning increased.